adamd1008/portfolio/projects/surf/README.md

     >>> m = SurfDb.getMap("surf_jizznipples")
     >>> m.delete()
-    Are you sure you want to delete map "surf_xxx" (y/n)?
+    Are you sure you want to delete map "surf_jizznipples" (y/n)?

 Anything other than a `y` or `Y` will stop the deletion.